bluesky/tiled/README.md

 ## Requirements

-* HTTP API that supports JSON requests, with JSON and binary responses
+* HTTP API that supports JSON and msgpack requests, with JSON and msgpack responses, as well as binary blob responses for chunked data
 * Usable from ``curl`` and languages other than Python (i.e. support language-agnostic serialization options and avoid baking any Python-isms too deeply into the API)